parlough/site-www/src/effective-dart/design.md

 syntax is preferred.

-### AVOID mixing in a type that isn't intended to be a mixin {#avoid-mixing-in-a-class-that-isnt-intended-to-be-a-mixin}
+### AVOID mixing in a type that isn't intended to be a mixin {:#avoid-mixing-in-a-class-that-isnt-intended-to-be-a-mixin}

 {% include linter-rule-mention.md rule="prefer_mixin" %}